avidunixuser/chef_recipe_tomcat/README.md

        Finished verifying <default-centos-73> (0m0.40s).

-$ kitchen exec -c 'curl localhost:8080'
+$ kitchen exec -c 'curllocalhost:8080'

 The above command will execute the jsp from /opt/tomcat/webapps/manager/WEB-INF/jsp from the VM image.
 To login to VM image, execute